-And finally, as a true marine science nerd, I regularly send out “Fish Fact” blast texts to everyone in my Filipino cell phone.
+And my final story: as a true marine science nerd, I regularly send out “Fish Fact” blast texts to everyone in my Filipino cell phone.
 For those of you who cannot receive the texts here is some interesting info about our beloved Nemo fish:

 Fish Fact: Many fish change sex during the course of their lifespan including parrotfish, wrasse, and emperors.
 Anemonefish are unique because most sequential hermaphrodites start female and transform into males, while clownfish change to become female from initial male status, meaning that little Nemo may one day be not only a father, but possibly a mother too!